legislation

 Minnesota is among the top producers of puppies in the United States, with some of the largest breeding kennels in the nation — housing 200, 500 or over 1,000 more dogs and puppies.
 Kittens are also mass-produced in Minnesota.
 Dog and cat breeders are located in all areas of the State.

-• Substandard or deplorable conditions
+• Substandard and deplorable conditions

 • Internet use keeps breeding conditions hidden